 Map of 3 Ireland Road Trip Itineraries

-The following Google Map includes key stops and a rough driving route for three different itineraries.
+Click on this link or the image below to get an interactive Google map.
+It includes key stops and a rough driving route for three different itineraries.
 The basic seven day itinerary is in orange, the 2-day Galway extension is in blue and the 3-day Northern Ireland extension is in black.

 3 More Planning Tips for Ireland